 Inpatient adult internal medicine I and II

-Ambulatory care I and II (options internal medicine, transitions of care, HIV, and population health)
+Ambulatory care I and II (options include internal medicine, transitions of care, HIV, population health, and ambulatory ICU)

 Primary preceptor for APPE student(s) during adult internal medicine III